moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_product.md

 | **TAX_SYSTEM_SAME_AS_GROUP** | Same as group |
 | **UNIFIED_AGRICULTURAL_TAX** | ESHN |

-##### Code for the type of nomenclature classification of medical personal protective equipment
+##### Classification codes for types of products and services of medical personal protective equipment
 ppeType field values.

 | Values| Description |